Laguna Creek High School: Laguna Creek Marching Band and Color Guard

-The Marching Band and Color Guard compete in the fall as members of the Northern California Band Association (NCBA), in the Open or 6A division.
+The Marching Band and Color Guard compete in the fall as members of the Northern California Band Association (NCBA), in the 4A division.
 Recent honors have included Sweepstakes Trophies for Field performance at the Franklin Invitational, Del Oro Band Spectacular, and Lodi Grape Bowl Classic in 2019.

-The Laguna Creek Winter Guard competes in the Scholastic Open division of the California Color Guard Circuit (CCGC) based in Northern California, and in the open division of Winter Guard International (WGI).
-Past titles include Scholastic A Champions at the WGI Union City Regional in 2019, and CCGC National Scholastic A Champions in 2018.
+The Laguna Creek Winter Guard formerly competed in the California Color Guard Circuit (CCGC) until 2022, first starting in the Scholastic A division, and then the Scholastic Open division.
+The LCHS guard currently competes in the Scholastic Open division in the Central Valley Guard and Percussion Alliance (CVGPA), based in the central valley of California.
+The LCHS guard also started to compete in 2016 in the Schoolastic Open division in Winter Guard International (WGI).
+Past titles include CVGCPA Scholastic Open Champions of 2023 and 2025, and WGI Union City Regional in 2025.

 During the virtual 2021 WGI season, the Laguna Creek Winter Guard competed both within California and internationally.
 The team tied for first overall and was one of 11 teams in the entire circuit to receive the elusive "Master" rating.
 For the 2022 season, they will be attending the WGI Union City and Manhattan Beach regionals in California before attending the 2022 WGI World Championships in Dayton, Ohio for the first time in school history since joining the WGI circuit in 2016.

-The Laguna Creek Winter Percussion Ensemble competes in the NCBA, CCGC, and NCPA circuits.
+The Laguna Creek Winter Percussion Ensemble competes in the Scholastic Open division in the NCPA (Northern California Percussion Alliance), Based in Northern California, and WGI.

 The Laguna Creek High School Marching Band and Color Guard also have alumni marching in Drum Corps International, the major and minor leagues of marching band.
-Groups that Laguna Creek alumni have been a part of include Golden Empire Drum and Bugle Corps, Blue Devils B Drum and Bugle Corps, Vanguard Cadets Drum and Bugle Corps, the Mandarins Drum and Bugle Corps, the Concord Blue Devils, and the Santa Clara Vanguard.
+Groups that Laguna Creek alumni have been a part of include Golden Empire Drum and Bugle Corps, Blue Devils B Drum and Bugle Corps, Vanguard Cadets Drum and Bugle Corps, the Mandarins Drum and Bugle Corps, the Concord Blue Devils, the Santa Clara Vanguard, and the Pacific Crest Drum and Bugle Corps.

-Theatre Company

-The first play (fall term) is generally a historic and classic play.

-The second play (Winter term) is a student directed and written play.

-The third play (spring term) is generally a musical.

 Athletics

-Laguna Creek High School is home of the Cardinals.
-They are part of the Delta Valley League conference.
-In the 2008-2009 football season, they became Delta Valley League Champions.
-They finished the season with 9 wins and 4 losses (9-4).
-Laguna Creek's cross town rivals are the Franklin High School Wildcats and the Elk Grove High School Thundering Herd.
+Laguna Creek offers multiple sports throughout the school year.